Biden’s economic team set to prepare ambitious recovery plan, challenging Republicans’ renewed debt worries

-The Biden team’s push for government borrowing to fill the pandemic-sized hole in the economy also reflects a broader shift in some leading economists’ view of public debt.
-By cutting interest rates to near zero -- and all but exhausting its conventional toolkit -- the Federal Reserve has made such borrowing more attractive and left the nation’s fiscal authorities in Congress with a greater role in propping up the economy, they say.
+The Biden team’s push for government borrowing to fill the pandemic-size hole in the economy also reflects a broader shift in some leading economists’ view of public debt.
+By cutting interest rates to near zero — and all but exhausting its conventional tool kit — the Federal Reserve has made such borrowing more attractive and left the nation’s fiscal authorities in Congress with a greater role in propping up the economy, they say.

 But prominent Republican lawmakers are balking at Democrats’ $2 trillion proposal for additional pandemic relief, saying annual budget deficits that add to the government’s debt bulge must be trimmed.

 At stake in the debate are the hopes of millions of jobless Americans for an early return to the workforce along with the economy’s long-term health, economists said.
-Failure to provide additional government stimulus would likely drag out the recovery, threaten more small businesses with closure and force state and local governments to proceed with major layoffs, economists said.
+Failure to provide additional government stimulus would probably drag out the recovery, threaten more small businesses with closure and force state and local governments to proceed with major layoffs, economists said.

-“We need a bridge to the vaccine and fiscal stimulus can provide that bridge,” said Nathan Sheets, chief economist for PGIM Fixed Income.
-“Are there issues in the long-term with the level of debt?
+“We need a bridge to the vaccine, and fiscal stimulus can provide that bridge,” said Nathan Sheets, chief economist for PGIM Fixed Income.
+“Are there issues in the long term with the level of debt?
 Yes, but we need to make it through these short-term challenges with the economy intact.”

 When the pandemic hit in March, Congress and the administration moved quickly to provide roughly $3 trillion to cushion the blow.
-But subsequent talks over additional money for extra unemployment benefits, small business loans, and budget aid for state and local governments have run aground.
+But subsequent talks over additional money for extra unemployment benefits, small-business loans, and budget aid for state and local governments have run aground.

-Prospects for resolving a months-long stalemate between the two parties may turn on the outcome of two Senate run-off elections in Georgia on Jan.
-5. If Republicans win at least one of the two seats, as expected, they will retain control of the Senate, dimming hopes for an additional multi-trillion dollar measure.
+Prospects for resolving a months-long stalemate between the two parties may turn on the outcome of two Senate runoff elections in Georgia on Jan.
+5. If Republicans win at least one of the two seats, as expected, they will retain control of the Senate, dimming hopes for an additional multitrillion-dollar measure.

 “The politics of a divided Washington are going to make it very difficult to agree on much of anything,” said Eric Winograd, senior economist for fixed income at AllianceBernstein in New York.
 “Republicans in the Senate seemed reluctant to pass more stimulus when there was a Republican president.
 They are likely to be even more reluctant with a Democratic one.”

-Indeed, Senator Lindsey Graham of South Carolina, slated to chair the Senate Budget Committee if Republicans maintain control of the upper chamber, told reporters after the Nov.
+Indeed, Sen. Lindsey O. Graham (R-S.C.), slated to chair the Senate Budget Committee if Republicans maintain control of the upper chamber, told reporters after the Nov.
 3 election that he wants to “finally begin to address the debt.”

-Likewise, Sen. John Thune, the No. 2 Senate Republican, said he expects to focus next year on curbing spending on so-called entitlement programs, adding: “I think that’s kind of getting back to our DNA. ...
+Likewise, Sen. John Thune (S.D.), the No. 2 Senate Republican, said he expects to focus next year on curbing spending on entitlement programs, adding: “I think that’s kind of getting back to our DNA. ...
 I think spending, entitlement reform, growth and the economy are all things that we’re going to have to be focused on.”

 Top Democrats scoff at Republicans’ renewed debt fears after years of their support for Trump’s budget-busting policies.
-In 2017, for example, every Republican senator voted in favor of the president’s signature tax cut, which added $1.9 trillion to the debt, according to the non-partisan Committee for a Responsible Federal Budget.
+In 2017, for example, every Republican senator voted in favor of the president’s signature tax cut, which added $1.9 trillion to the debt, according to the nonpartisan Committee for a Responsible Federal Budget.

 “It is hard to take the Republican senators seriously,” said William Spriggs, chief economist of the AFL-CIO labor union.
 “We still have very rough days ahead of us.”

-While Democrats such as Sen. Elizabeth Warren (D-Mass.) accuse Republicans of rediscovering their debt phobia only to impede Biden’s agenda, Senate Majority Leader Mitch McConnell began flagging government debt as “a matter of genuine concern” in April.
+While Democrats such as Sen. Elizabeth Warren (D-Mass.) accuse Republicans of rediscovering their debt phobia only to impede Biden’s agenda, Senate Majority Leader Mitch McConnell (R-Ky.) began flagging government debt as “a matter of genuine concern” in April.

 Republicans back a $500 billion package targeted to small businesses and the jobless and resist a blank-check approach because the economy has healed faster than expected, said Brian Riedl, a senior fellow at the Manhattan Institute.
 The current 6.9 percent unemployment rate is well below the double-digit levels many Wall Street economists initially expected for the end of this year.